Wanna talk like a New Yorker? Then you gotta know the lingo, wise guy.

 Triborough Bridge, Brooklyn-Battery Tunnel, etc. (n.): Proud New Yorkers refuse to refer to renamed landmarks by their new names.
 The Triborough will never be the RKF (no disrespect, Bobby).
 The Hugh L. Carey Tunnel?
 We say nay.
 The Ed Koch Bridge?
 We’ve already got two choices—the 59th Street and the Queensboro—and we like them just fine, thanks.
 Extra points if you still call the FDR the “East River Drive” and Kennedy Airport “Idlewild.”You, my friend, are a retro rock star.

 The city (n.): Manhattan.
 For example, you go into the “the city” on the weekend to pick up towel rods from Bed, Bath and Beyond.

 On line (adj.): in line.
-As in, “I waited on line for seven hours to get Shakespeare in the Park tickets.
+As in, “I waited on line for seven hours to get these tickets.
 It was totally worth it.”

 Fuhgedaboudit (exclam.): A speed-up pronunciation of “Forget about it.”
 Meant to mean “No way!” or “Definitely!”

 Do you want more great stories about things to do, where to eat, what to watch, and where to party?
 Obviously you do, follow Time Out New York on Facebook for the good stuff.Share the story